Skip to main content

 • Set Height Above Ground Level: Use meters to vertically stack your plans in the 3D view

-• Drape Over Terrain (optional): Select this only if your floor plan should conform to terrain.
+• Drape Over Terrain (optional): Only enable this if your floor plan needs to follow terrain shape (e.g. for sloped outdoor areas).
 Most interior floors should leave this unchecked.
 Note: If this is selected, the height setting will be disabled.

 Step 3: Place the Plan on the Map